Skip to main content

 diy acoustic panel ceiling installation

-These have made a huge difference in my shop.
-You can hear the before and after sound treatment in the video to hear for yourself!
+These DIY acoustic panels have made a huge difference in my shop.
+You can hear the before and the after sound treatment in the video to hear for yourself!

-Now you know how to make your own DIY Acoustic Panels and I hope they make as much of a difference as mine do!
+Now you know how to make your DIY Acoustic Panels, you will enjoy the difference as mine do!

 The Home Depot provided me with product and/or monetary compensation as a sponsor of this build.
 All opinions are my own and are not filtered by the sponsor.